-Record the urine collection result for each SP by typing [Y/y] for "Yes," [N/n] for "No," or [Y/y] a second time for "Yes/QNS."
-Alternatively, use the mouse to direct the mouse arrow to the drop-down list, left click to display the responses, drag the mouse arrow to "Yes," "No," or "Yes/QNS" and left click.
-A "Yes/QNS" result automatically turns the lab progress bar yellow on the coordinator screen.
+In the Collection Date/Time box, right click on the text box to enable the cursor inside the box.
+Adjust the date and time by entering the date in the format "MMDDYYYY ##:##" using the number pad on the keyboard.
+Adjust "am/pm" by using the up or down arrows.
+Once any necessary adjustments have been made, use the mouse to direct the mouse arrow to the box under the Status column or press the Tab key.
+Record the urine collection result for each SP by typing [Y/y] for "Yes," [N/n] for "No," or [Y/y] a second time for "QNS."
+Alternatively, use the mouse to direct the mouse arrow to the drop-down list, left click to display the responses, drag the mouse arrow to "Yes," "No," or "QNS" and left click.
+A "QNS" result automatically turns the lab progress bar yellow on the Coordinator screen.
 This yellow progress bar alerts the coordinator, who then asks the SP to provide an additional urine specimen.

 Refrigerate all insufficient urine samples.
-When additional urine is obtained, pool the urine, mix, and process.
+When additional urine is obtained and collected, pool the urine into the most recently collected cup (the cup with the highest urine collection instance number on the cup label), mix, and process.

 Do not enter a result until urine arrives in the laboratory.
 At the end of each session, review the results for each SP.
 Enter "No" in the result field for all SPs who have not produced a urine sample.
 Record a result other than "(none)" for all SPs.
+The coordinator also has the ability to mark urine as "No" with a comment code.
+The Laboratory application will not be able to modify any entries made by the coordinator.